nicoirm/virtual-dressing-room-1/README.md

 ### Scientific Problems
 :white_check_mark: mobile app should be realtime <br>
-:white_check_mark: human body should detect and track in the 3D space
+:white_check_mark: human body should detect and track in the 3D space <br>
-:white_check_mark: 2D images have to transpose to 3D ojects
+:white_check_mark: 2D images have to transpose to 3D ojects <br>